Better images for mind maps

 A criterion for choosing images that increase reading productivity

-One of the steps in the elaboration of a mind map is illustration.
-Well, it may be, because we don't always decide to illustrate, we don't always have the images we need, we can't always or know how to produce them, we don't always have time to illustrate.
+One of the steps in creating a mind map is illustration.
+Well, it may be, because we don't always decide to illustrate, we don't always have the images we need, we don’t always have the ability or know how to produce them, we don't always have time to illustrate.

-In illustrating, an image has a degree of quality.
+In illustrations, an image has a degree of quality.
 The aspect related to image quality that we are going to talk about here is the readability of an image.
-This word applied to images may sound strange, but we will show here that certain images are more appropriate for mind maps, because they impact reading productivity.
+Using this word for images may sound strange, but we will show here that certain images are more appropriate for mind maps, because they impact reading productivity.

 The criterion